massoncheg/forgejo-docs/docs/admin/installation-docker.md

 ## Databases

-In the following each database is shown as part of a `docker-compose` example file, with a `diff like` presentation that highlights additions to the example above.
+In the following each database is shown as part of a `docker-compose` example file, with a diff-like presentation that highlights additions to the example above.

 If no database is configured, it will default to using SQLite.